 The range extender works with any WiFi router or access point and is compatible with Microsoft Internet Explorer 8.0, Firefox 20, Safari 5.1, and Google Chrome 25.0 browsers or higher.
 You can easily install and manage your WiFi through the free TP-LINK Tether app – available for both Android and iOS.
 Simply plug in into a socket near your current router, join the wireless network from the TP-Link Wi-fi Range Extender and login to the TP-Link R.E. website.
 From here, it’s easy to search for your current WiFi network name and login with your password, before the extender reboots.
 After this is setup, you can move the extender to anywhere in your home that needs a WiFi boost.

 We tested the TP-Link AC1200 Wi-Fi Range Extender w/ Gigabit Ethernet Port (RE355) in a home with several WiFi dead spots and found that it extended the range well, even into particularly bad connection corners.
-As with TP-Link’s other AC1750 (at No. 2 on our Top Ten Best WiFi Range Extender 2018 list) we tested the extender over 25ft, 50ft and 75ft in previously unreachable areas both inside and outside, and found that, even at 75ft, the WiFi connection high.
+As with TP-Link’s other AC1750 (at No. 2 on our Top Ten first-rate WiFi Range Extender 2018 list) we tested the extender over 25ft, 50ft and 75ft in previously unreachable areas both inside and outside, and found that, even at 75ft, the WiFi connection high.
 It worked very well for video streaming and for connecting a wired Smart TV, but these became slower at a greater distance.

 The TP-Link AC1200 Wi-Fi Range Extender w/ Gigabit Ethernet Port (RE355) is a great but slightly more expensive option for solving WiFi black spot problems in your home or office.
 It’s not the best WiFi Range Extender out there, but it is certainly not the worst.